Emilio Charles Jr.: Professional wrestling career

+Consejo Mundial de Lucha Libre (1984–2007)

 Los Destructores (1987–1990)

-In the mid-1980s, he joined up with the real life-brother tag team of Tony Arce and Vulcano, to form a trio known as Los Destructores ("the Destroyers").
+In the mid-1980s, he joined up with the real life-brother tag team of Tony Arce and Vulcano to form a trio known as Los Destructores ("The Destroyers").
 The group was created in the same vein as Los Infernales, a trio of rudos (bad guys) who worked well together and could produce top-quality matches with a variety of opponents.
-On January 31, 1988, Los Destructores defeated Hombre Bala, Jerry Estrada, and Pirata Morgan to win the Mexican National Trios Championship.
+On January 31, 1988, Los Destructores defeated Hombre Bala, Jerry Estrada and Pirata Morgan to win the Mexican National Trios Championship.
 Los Destructores held the titles for almost two years and had a series of championship defenses that drew packed houses all over Mexico.

 While teaming with Arce and Vulcano, Charles also worked as a singles wrestler, including a long drawn-out storyline with Atlantis.
-The storyline saw Charles win the NWA World Middleweight Championship from Atlantis on July 17, 1988, only to lose it back to him eleven days later.
-Charles became a two time NWA Middleweight champion on August 12, 1988, when he defeated Atlantis for the title once more.
-His run as a double champion ended on April 28, 1989, when Ángel Azteca won the Middleweight title.
-On November 20, 1989, Los Destructores lost the trios title to Black Terry, Jose Luis Feliciano, and Shu El Guerrero.
-Not long after the title loss, Charles left Los Destructores, who decided to replace him with Rocco Valente instead.
+The storyline saw Charles win the NWA World Middleweight Championship from Atlantis on July 17, only to lose it back to him eleven days later.
+Charles won the title for a second time by defeating Atlantis on August 12.
+His run as a double champion ended on April 28, 1989, when Ángel Azteca won the title.
+On November 20, Los Destructores lost the trios title to Black Terry, Jose Luis Feliciano and Shu El Guerrero.
+Not long after the title loss, Charles left Los Destructores, who replaced him with Rocco Valente.

 On August 30, 1990, Charles defeated Javier Cruz to win the Mexican National Middleweight Championship, holding it until November 20, when he lost the belt to Octagón.
-Charles remained active in the Middleweight division for over three years, defeating El Dandy to win the CMLL World Middleweight Championship on December 16, 1992.
+Charles remained active in the middleweight division for over three years, defeating El Dandy to win the CMLL World Middleweight Championship on December 16, 1992.
 He held the championship for almost ten months before Dandy regained the title on October 5, 1993.